juspay/hyperswitch-web/README.md

   ### Setup the repo

-  1. First install all the node modules by running the following command
+  1. First install all the node modules by running the following command.

      ```bash
      npm install